saleor/saleor-docs/docs/getting-started/installation-windows.md

 ## Installation

-Once you have installed or updated the prerequisite software, you are ready for your Saleor installation.
+Once you have installed or updated the pre-requisite software, you are ready to install Saleor.
 Follow the steps below to start and execute the process:

 > **Note**
 >